 All that was left to do was make a pretty braid, top it with some cheese, bake until golden brown, and enjoy!
 We ate it with a green salad and smoked salmon for a light dinner.
 Perfect!

-Click through the slide show to see how to make Braided Zucchini Yeast Bread:
+Scroll through the process photos to see how to make Braided Zucchini Yeast Bread:

 - 1 large zucchini (8 oz, 225g) sliced 1/2" thick